ReyAnthony/RED-Engine/README.md

 </b>

 THe engine folders contains the engine and the .hpp files to be used by a game using this engine.
-Please build using the bash files (make.sh and make_lib.sh), the CMake file don't work and is just here to contempt CLion.
-I need to make a real makefile, but I'm not good at it, any help is welcome.

-Tested compiling and working on OSX 10.10.14.

 Current state (Things I will likely do in short time)